WWF Judgment Day (2001)

-The 2001 Judgment Day was the third Judgment Day professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It was sponsored by RC Cola.
-The event took place on May 20, 2001, at the ARCO Arena in Sacramento, California.
-It was the final Judgment Day promoted under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002, although early promotional material for that year's Judgment Day event still bore the WWF logo.
-It was also the last Judgment Day held before the introduction of the brand extension in March 2002.
+The 2001 Judgment Day was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) and sponsored by RC Cola.
+It was the third Judgment Day and took place on May 20, 2001, at the ARCO Arena in Sacramento, California.
+This was the last Judgment Day held before the introduction of the brand extension in March 2002.
+It was also the final Judgment Day promoted under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002, although early promotional material for that year's Judgment Day event still bore the WWF logo.

 Seven professional wrestling matches were featured on the event's card.
-The main event was Stone Cold Steve Austin defending the WWF Championship against The Undertaker in a No Holds Barred match.
+The main event was "Stone Cold" Steve Austin defending the WWF Championship against The Undertaker in a No Holds Barred match.
 The featured bouts on the undercard included Triple H defending the Intercontinental Championship against Kane in a Chain match, and a Two-out-of three falls match between Kurt Angle and Chris Benoit for Angle's 1996 Olympic Gold Medals.

 The event grossed over $670,000 in ticket sales from an attendance of 13,623, which was higher than the previous year's event.

 Production

 Background

-Judgment Day was first held as the 25th In Your House pay-per-view (PPV) in October 1998; In Your House was a series of monthly PPV shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+Judgment Day was first held as the 25th In Your House pay-per-view (PPV) event in October 1998; In Your House was a series of monthly professional wrestling PPV shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
 After two years, Judgment Day returned in May 2000 as its own PPV, replacing Over the Edge, thus establishing Judgment Day as the annual May PPV for the promotion.
-The 2001 event was the third event in the Judgment Day chronology and was held on May 20 at the ARCO Arena in Sacramento, California.
+The third Judgment Day event was held on May 20, 2001, at the ARCO Arena in Sacramento, California.

 Storylines

 The event featured seven professional wrestling matches with outcomes predetermined by the WWF's creative writers.
-Wrestlers portrayed either a villainous or fan-favorite role as they followed a series of events which build tension, leading to a wrestling match.
-The name of a wrestler's character was not always the person's birth name, as wrestlers often use a stage name to portray their character.